Top Loader Vs. Front Loader Machine

 Top loaders are tougher on our clothes, require more headspace, use almost three times the water as a front loader, and—most telling of all—they don’t clean as effectively.

 Got a problem with your washing machine?
-Get in touch with us for expert service and appliance repair Ottawa trusts.
+Get in touch with Capital Appliance Repair for expert service and appliance repair Ottawa trusts.